-Communist countries in 1971 accounted for 68% of 70.
-Hungarian trade turnover.
+Communist countries in 1971 accounted for 68% of Hungarian trade turnover.
 After the USSR, the largest partner was the GDR, followed by Czechoslovakia and Poland; these four countries accounted for 59% of total turnover.
 Trade with this area since 1960 has increased at a slower rate than trade overall, although the apparent slowdown in trade in 1966 was largely due to new prices introduced into intra-bloc trade which caused a relative reduction of trade in value terms.
 In 1971, Hungary had a surplus only with Poland, North Vietnam, China and Mongolia and her deficit with the sector overall reached \$250.5 million, compared with 1965 when she recorded a surplus overall and with GDR, Poland, Czechoslovakia, Albania, Yugoslavia, China and North Vietnam in particular.
 Recent imports from more industrialized Communist partners represent an economic advantage to Hungary, since a surplus on bilateral account, which cannot in practice be transferred, represents an interest free loan to the debtor partner.
-Following the visits of Janos Kadar, Fock and Dr. Jozsef Biro to Moscow last spring, it was agreed to revise upwards the year's estimates for Hungarian-Soviet trade.
-Hungary also managed to achieve a surplus with the Communist area overall.
+Following the visits of Janos Kadar, Fock and Dr. Jozsef Biro to Moscow last Spring, it was agreed to revise upwards the year's estimates for Hungarian-Soviet trade.
+Hungary managed to achieve a surplus with Communist countries overall in 1972 and with all individual countries except Albania, the GDR and Cuba.